Chronograph data: what to record and why

 A chronograph reading in isolation is interesting but not actionable.
 The reading-plus-recipe is actionable.

-…you have a chronograph string.
+If your log only contains “average 2,762, SD 6.3” with no recipe attached, you have a chronograph string.
 You don’t have a load.
 Even if the numbers look great.

-The chronograph data is one layer of session data — the results layer.
 There’s a related guide on the other two layers of session data and why most reloading notes go bad in two years — recipe and context.
 Chronograph numbers without the other two layers are an anecdote.

 A note on chronograph types